 If you can identify a ‘give point,’ it is likely that the five numbered pockets each side of this point (thus 10 numbers in total) are giving way to gravity by a tiny fraction of a millimetre (or possibly more) and the deepest level only at that point.
 This means that a ball will in turn be marginally affected in relation to that tiny, tiny fraction since it possesses its own motion, drop/s, knock/s and bounce/s on its journey to settle in one of the pockets.

 In short, a narrowly biased wheel will not possess a strong enough influence to have a bearing on where a ball might end up landing.
-But it’s worth a try since the dividers around this area are likely to be the most damaged elements of the moving area on a Roulette wheel.
+But it’s worth a try since the dividers around this area are likely to be the most damaged elements of the moving area on a wheel.
 Moreover, it’s possible that the bearing or wheel give point could have found its footprint because of dealer hand contact with the wheel when rotating over many thousands of spins.

-If a Roulette wheel is badly damaged, then as well as the give area, a dip will develop which overtime can become noticeable.
+If a wheel is badly damaged, then as well as the give area, a dip will develop which overtime can become noticeable.
 In this instance the numbered pockets that corelate with this dip are well worth betting on.
 To try and observe a biased Roulette wheel in this respect, don’t focus on the ball, affix your eyes on one point of the inner bowl metal end where the wheel head metal edge rotates very close to it thus forming the tiny gap.
 And watch out for any noticeable dip movement moreover at the give point.
 A give and a dip could prove invaluable when you add to these the points I refer to below about the dividers.

-If you discover this area you have found a likely biased Roulette wheel.
+If you discover this area you have found a likely biased wheel.
 To conform your findings, you’d need to obtain the results of many thousands of outcomes and input the data into an excel spreadsheet.
 The information will inform you if that certain area of the wheel; those numbered pockets are occurring more than other areas of that wheel. (but do the wheel observation first and the data number outcome last)

-However, the problem is in spotting a wheel since any such an opportunity is going to be slim since the materials used in manufacturing modern Roulette wheels are high quality and the gap is a millimetre or less which gives the illusion that there isn’t a space when not paying attention and can alert a live casino of major bearing failure because a truly damaged bearing will cause the wheel to knock against the inner bowl rim.
+However, the problem is in spotting a wheel since any such an opportunity is going to be slim since the materials used in manufacturing modern wheels are high quality and the gap is a millimetre or less which gives the illusion that there isn’t a space when not paying attention and can alert a live casino of major bearing failure because a truly damaged bearing will cause the wheel to knock against the inner bowl rim.

 2. A bias resulting from the dividers that separate pockets wearing.
 Aside from the ball forming subtle knocking patterns to the metal frets especially from balls made of harder materials, the most likely cause of a possible bias occurring is because of dealers rotating wheels by pulling or pushing pocket dividers to rotate a wheel clockwise or anticlockwise.
 The higher the frets, the more likely they will be subjected to wear and damage.
 And you know, some of the dealers have strong arms!

-Goodluck with your search for biased Roulette wheels.
+Goodluck with your search for biased wheels.
 Just a leaving tip for all you online Roulette players:

 If you video record how a ball lands in pockets and in slow motion review these landings you might notice how they seem to avoid certain pockets and areas by bouncing away from dividers and pockets as if rejected.
 As well as notice how, a ball seems to run into pockets with less of a fuss or pure ease of motion as if welcomed by the dividers.
-This data can indicate a Roulette wheel divider bias.
-In my view the divider bias is a step towards cracking the opportunity of winning on a biased Roulette wheel.
+This data can indicate a wheel divider bias.
+In my view the divider bias is a step towards cracking the opportunity of winning on a biased wheel.

 Stephen R. Tabone is an English Writer from Great Britain.
 He is a casino games professional pattern player and outcomes systemiser.
 He is the Author of Bestselling Baccarat books, ‘The Ultimate Silver Bullet Proof Baccarat Winning Strategy 2.1’ and ‘The Ultimate Golden Secret Baccarat Winning Strategy 3.0’.